aiven/terraform-provider-aiven/docs/resources/influxdb.md

 Optional:

-- `influxdb` (String) Allow clients to connect to influxdb with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+- `influxdb` (Boolean) Allow clients to connect to influxdb with a DNS name that always resolves to the service's private IP addresses.
+Only available in certain network locations.

 <a id="nestedblock--influxdb_user_config--privatelink_access"></a>